-A material breach is one that is significant enough to excuse the aggrieved or injured party from fulfilling his part of the contract.
+- A material breach is one that is significant enough to excuse the aggrieved or injured party from fulfilling their part of the contract.

-A partial breach is not as significant and does not normally excuse the aggrieved party from performing his duties.
+- A partial breach is not as significant and does not normally excuse the aggrieved party from performing their duties.

-As in all lawsuits, the defendant—the party being sued—has a legal right to offer a reason why the alleged breach is not really a breach of contract or why the breach should be excused.
+As in all lawsuits, the defendant (the party being sued) has a legal right to offer a reason why the alleged breach is not really a breach of contract or why the breach should be excused.
 In legal terms, this is called a defense.
-Common defenses against a breach of contract include:
+Below are five common defenses against a breach of contract.

-Fraud: This means "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
-When a defendant presents this defense, he's saying that the contract isn't valid because the plaintiff failed to disclose something important or because he made a false statement about a material or important fact.
+This means "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
+When a defendant presents this defense, they're saying that the contract isn't valid because the plaintiff failed to disclose something important or because they made a false statement about material or important fact.
 The defendant must establish that the fraud was deliberate.

-Duress: This occurs when one person compels another to sign a contract through physical force or other threats.
-This, too, can invalidate a contract because both parties did not sign of their own free will, which is a standard contractual prerequisite.
+This occurs when one person compels another to sign a contract through physical force or other threats.
+This, too, can invalidate a contract because both parties did not sign from their own free will, which is a standard contractual prerequisite.

-Undue influence: This is similar to duress.
-It means that one party had a power advantage over the other and that he used that advantage to force the other to sign the contract.
+This is similar to duress.
+It means that one party had a power advantage over the other and that they used that advantage to force the other to sign the contract.

-Statute of limitations: Many types of cases have time limits imposed by law, deadlines by which a case must be brought and filed.
+Many types of cases have time limits imposed by law, or deadlines by which a case must be brought and filed.
 A breach of contract case can be thrown out of court if the defendant can show that the statute of limitations has expired.
-Statutes of limitations cases are based on time frames that are set by individual state law so they can vary.
-They average from three to six years for a written contract.
+The statute of limitations is set by the laws of individual states, so they can vary.
+They tend to average from three to six years for a written contract.